 PASS may be started using your keyboard or your mouse using the same techniques that you use to start any other Windows application.
-You can start PASS by selecting NCSS from your Start menu using standard mouse or keyboard operations.
+You can start PASS by selecting PASS 2008 from your Start menu using standard mouse or keyboard operations.

 The first time you run PASS, enter your serial number in the pop-up window that appears when the program begins.
-If you have entered a serial number for PASS only (not for NCSS), the PASS Home window will appear.
+After entering a serial number, the PASS Home window will appear.